Broughton Rules: Other details

-Broughton was also the one to popularize the use of gloves for fighting, but this did not become a standard up until the mid-19th century.
+Broughton was also the one to popularise the use of gloves for fighting, but this did not become a standard up until the mid-19th century.
 Also, during that time, other moves and techniques besides punching, such as wrestling and kicking, were still allowed.
+There were no limits to the number of rounds a bout should consist of, and individual rounds only ended when a man was knocked to the ground.

 Replacement

-The Broughton rules were finally succeeded by the London Prize Ring Rules written by the British Pugilists’ Protective Association in 1838 and further revised in 1853.
+The Broughton rules were finally succeeded by the London Prize Ring Rules written by the British Pugilists' Protective Association in 1838 and further revised in 1853.